freedomofpress/securedrop/docs/onboarding.rst

 .. warning:: The ``app-journalist-aths`` file contains a password for the
              authenticated hidden service used by the *Journalist Interface*, and should not be shared except through the onboarding process.
-             Make sure to securely delete it from the Transfer Device once onboarding is complete.

 Since you need will the Tails setup scripts (``securedrop/tails_files``) that you used to :doc:`Configure the *Admin Workstation* Post-Install